github/docs/content/github/site-policy/github-candidate-privacy-policy.md

  - To manage and improve our application and recruitment process (such as making the application process more efficient and improving our diversity practices).

 ## How do we share your Candidate Personal Information?

 GitHub, Inc., will share your Candidate Personal Information with those who have a legitimate business need for it.
 Whenever we permit a third party to access your Candidate Personal Information, we will make sure the information is used in a manner consistent with this policy.
 Your Candidate Personal Information may be shared with our affiliates (such as Microsoft) and other third parties (such as vendors) for the following purposes:
-GitHub, Inc., will share your Candidate Personal Information with those who have a legitimate business need for it.
-Whenever we permit a third party to access your Candidate Personal Information, we will make sure the information is used in a manner consistent with this policy.
-Your Candidate Personal Information may be shared with our affiliates (such as Microsoft) and other third parties (such as vendors) for the following purposes:
 1. In order to carry out the uses of Candidate Personal Information described above;
 2. To enable third parties to provide products or services to us or on our behalf (such as to facilitate the application process or conduct background checks).